Ready to Work

 On January 9, the U.S. Department of Labor highlighted Ready to Work as a national best practice model on how to leverage workforce funding to support immigrant integration in the labor force.
 More about this recognition here.

 Ready to Work (RTW) was designed for residents who face immense barriers to learning English and gaining employment.
 The program combines English as a Second Language (ESL) classes with computer literacy instruction and case management to help immigrants gain job readiness skills and take steps toward economic self-sufficiency.
-Jump to here to learn more about this innovative series of classes.
+Jump to here to learn more about the history of Ready to Work.

-Download a flyer about Ready to Work.
+Download a general information flyer about Ready to Work.
 (Right-click, then select, "Save link as..." and save to your computer.)

 Mayor Ed Murray, the Seattle City Council and three City agencies – the Human Services Department (HSD), Office of Economic Development (OED) and the Office of Immigrant and Refugee Affairs (OIRA) – along with a group of engaged stakeholders took action to create the Ready to Work (RTW) program.
 RTW was created as a prototype model of English language acquisition and employment.
 Our goal is to empower and support immigrants, refugees and others to overcome barriers to reach milestones on their difficult journey to economic stability, quality jobs and integration into life in Seattle.